Salad Greenhouse and Renewable Energy

 Oil and gas reserves are falling rapidly and with the fall, oil and food prices will rise.
 The food industry is almost entirely dependent on fossil fuels.
 It currently requires 15 energy units of fossil fuels to produce one energy unit of food.
 If a lion spends 10 times the energy catching an antelope than is taken from eating the antelope, the lion will die..

 In the food chain, fossil fuels are used for: herbicides and pesticides, electricity, heat, oil diesel and gas for transport; refrigeration, packaging, and promotion, cooking, and disposal.
 Without fossils fuels the current food chain would collapse in a week.
 Oil dependent food will either be too expensive, or vanish from the shelves.
 Predictions as to what will happen are panic, inflation, food riots, robbery, health crises, race friction, migrations, high taxes, high heating and gasoline costs, rage, and huge debt.
-Eventually the population will drop to a sustainable 2 billion from the current 7 billion (and rising)
+Eventually the population will drop to a sustainable 2 billion from the current 7.5 billion (and rising to 9 billion).
+This is if humanity gets a grip on the situation.

 Downhill From Peak Oil